The man-made infrastructure in the Bristol Docks has changed enormously over the last thousand years.

 By 1250 no new bridges had been built over New Channel , the new route of the Frome.

 In 1673 we get Millerds map which shows little change over the last four centuries.
-There is one extra bridge at the West end of Broad Mead and because there is no longer a ditch from the Frome to the Avon on the East.
-There is also now no bridge at the East end of Old Market Street.
+There is one extra bridge at the West end of Broad Mead and, because there is no longer a ditch from the Frome to the Avon on the East, there is also now no bridge to the East of Old Market Street.
 Most of the fortifications have gone as the Castle was demolished in 1656.

 In the 1300s The (Bristol) Bridge was rebuilt in stone.